lbyxiafei/floating_time/README.md

-This Python application showcases a floating window timer that appears every half-hour (`HH:30`) and hour (`HH:00`), remaining visible for 10 seconds.
+Time is everything we are having!
+Introducing a floating timer window application that keeps you on track effortlessly.
+Set it once, and every 30 minutes, your custom timer pops up, gently reminding you to stay focused and make the most of your precious time.
+Maximize productivity, stay organized, and seize every moment.
+Download now and harness the power of mindful time management!

 Windows:
 ![Windows](https://github.com/lbyxiafei/floating_time/blob/main/img/overview.png)

 Mac:
 ![Mac](https://github.com/lbyxiafei/floating_time/blob/main/img/overview_mac.jpg)

+This Python application showcases a floating window timer that appears every half-hour (`HH:30`) and hour (`HH:00`), remaining visible for 10 seconds.

 # Installations